-Day 2 Luang Prabang Walk
+Day 2 Luang Prabang Walking Tour

 After breakfast meet your guide to being exploring this historic and charming World Heritage Town.
 Begin exploring one of the most popular of temples – Wat Xieng Thong.
 This 500 year old temple is exquisite and is the best example of the classic Luang Prabang style.
 Close by are other astounding temples, such as Wat Mai.
 Continue to wander up the peninsula, stopping at temples and other sites as you wish.
-Stop for lunch hosted by a local family.
+Enjoy lunch hosted by a local family.